Cognitive Diversity: Styles and Strengths

 Have you ever noticed that it is easier to work with some people than with others?
 Do you find yourself gravitating toward certain kinds of people in your personal life?
 You may notice that some of your favorite co-workers, personal friends or mentors represent a broad spectrum of human variety, and don’t necessarily fit into a single age, race, or gender category.
 So what is the common thread?

 Typically, we enjoy working and communicating with people who think like we do.
 Not only do we share common opinions, but the process in which we receive, evaluate, and arrive at decisions is similar.
 It can often be frustrating to collaborate with those who not only share different perspectives, but different problem-solving methods altogether.
+These differences can create conflict at work.

 In the workplace, these situations can challenge even the most open-minded team members.
 The first step to overcoming these challenges – and benefiting from the advantages of cognitive diversity – is to recognize your own thought-process style.
 The best way to uncover your personal style is to notice how you think and work when you are alone.